Skip to main content

 • Petition for Alien Relative (Form I-130)

-• If you or your child's name has changed, proof of the change of name could be a marriage certificate, divorce decree, court judgment of change of name, etc.
+• If you or your child’s name has changed, proof of the change of name could be a marriage certificate, divorce decree, court judgment of change of name, etc

-• Proof of relationship with the son or daughter.
+• Proof of relationship with the child

 Required Documentation for Bringing a Spouse to the United States